hafiz-rahman/product-management/README.md

 - **Notifications**: Success messages on product updates and actions using Alpine.js for smooth, temporary notifications.

 ---
-## Please go to the link bellow for video presentation -
+## Please go to the link below for video presentation -
     https://youtu.be/hP-9TSxoXZQ

 ---
+To test the application with real data, a database file called "product-management.sql" has been added to the project's root directory.

+---
-## Step-by-Step instruction for Setting up the project
+## Step-by-step instructions for Setting up the project

 Follow the steps below to **clone, set up,** and **run** the project on your local development environment.